Bi-objective Ranking and Selection Using Stochastic Kriging: Problem definition

-where $X_{ij}$ denotes the random variable for the outcome of objective $j$ at design $i$.
-The \emph{observed} Pareto set (i.e., the Pareto set based on sample means) can be determined at any instant based on the $r_i (i = 1,...,n)$ replications available so far on each objective.
-After an additional $r^{\prime}_i$ simulation replications are performed, yielding an average performance of $\bar{f}^{\prime}_{ij}$, the observed mean is updated as:
+where $\bar{f}_{ij}$ and $s^2_{ij}$ denote the sample mean and sample variance of objective $j$ in design $i$, respectively.
+If every possible solution has been evaluated at least once, the \emph{observed} Pareto set (i.e., the Pareto set based on sample means) can be determined based on the $r_i, i = 1,...,n$ replications available so far on each objective.
+After an additional $r^{\prime}_i$ simulation replications are performed, yielding an average performance of $\bar{f}^{\prime}_{ij}$, the observed mean is updated as \citep{Branke19}:

-Naturally, when the observed Pareto set is updated, the dominance relationships among the alternatives will most likely change, and in some cases change drastically (see Figure \ref{fig:reps}).
-We thus focus on solving the following (analytically intractable) biobjective problem (see also \citealt{MOCBA}):
+Naturally, when the observed means are updated, the dominance relationships among some alternatives will most likely change, and in some cases change drastically (see Figure \ref{fig:reps}), thereby also changing the observed Pareto set.
+We thus focus on solving the following optimization problem (see also \citealt{MOCBA}):

-where $r_i$ denotes the number of replications on design $i$, $R$ is the total replication budget available, and $a$MCE and $a$MCI are the approximated misclassification errors.
-To compute these error approximations, we rely on SK metamodels \citep{Anke10} to build predictive distributions of the performance of each objective, accounting for the intrinsic noise in the observations, and thus expecting more accurate predictions than the sample means.
-The relevant background on SK is given in the next section.
+where $r_i$ denotes the number of replications on design $i$, $R$ is the total replication budget available, and MCE and MCI are the number of misclassification errors by exclusion and inclusion, respectively.
+Problem \ref{eq:opt_prob} is analytically intractable: the exact number of errors cannot be computed, as the true Pareto optimal points are in general unknown.
+Furthermore, the observed sample means are random variates themselves, given that they are estimated from the samples.
+In this paper we present a sequential heuristic that aims to solve the problem using \emph{stochastic kriging metamodels} \citep{Anke10}.
+In what follows, we first present the important background of stochastic kriging in Section \ref{sec:SK}, succeeded by the description of the proposed approach in Section \ref{sec:skmors}.